eblume/mole/README.md

 during static analysis or testing, and so you may fix them as you resolve those errors.

+Depending on how you cloned/retrieved this template, you may also wish to remove your `origin` remote in git via `git remote remove origin`.

 How to Install
 --------------